iPad Pro 2 Launch: Press Release This March Or An April Event At Apple Campus?

 If the March announcement for the 2017 iPad Pro will not push through, the next rumored release timeframe for the updated iOS tablet is April where a keynote could be held for the first time at the Apple Campus to mark its inauguration as well.

-“Apple has moved ahead the production for its planned new 10.5-inch iPad to March instead of an earlier timetable set for May-June and is expected to unveil the new iPad at a product event to be held in early April,” reported Digitimes, citing supply chain makers in Taiwan as its sources.
+“Apple has moved ahead the production for its planned new 10.5-inch iPad to March instead of an earlier timetable set for May-June and is expected to unveil the new iPad at a product event to be held in early April,” reported DigiTimes, citing supply chain makers in Taiwan as its sources.

 We noted earlier in this article that four iPad Pro 2 variants could be scheduled for release this 2017.
 And you might already have a hint that two of these models are a 9.7-inch and a 10.5-inch versions of the iOS tablet.
 BGR reported that that 9.7-inch 2017 iPad will be equipped with an A9 processor while the 10.5-inch iPad Pro is getting the A10X chipset.

-Brooke Crothers, a contributor for Forbes interviewed Rhoda Alexander, IHS Markit’s Director Tablets and PC, who said that the 2017 iPad Pro design with 10.5-inch display will have slimmer bezels, resulting to similar physical size as that of the 9.7-inch iPad Pro.
+Brooke Crothers, a contributor for Forbes interviewed Rhoda Alexander, IHS Markit’s Director Tablets and PC, who said that the 2017 iPad Pro design with a 10.5-inch display will have slimmer bezels, resulting to similar physical size as that of the 9.7-inch iPad Pro.

 “You end up with a unit that’s the same physical size as the 9.7 inch,” Alexander explained.
 This will make it possible for customers to also use accessories such as the Smart Keyboard with the 10.5-inch tablet.

-Catering to high-end market, an updated 12.9-inch iPad Pro is reportedly in the works, too, which could be boasting of a 12MP primary camera as well as True Tone display, which the existing 9.7-inch iPad Pro uses.
+Catering to the high-end market, an updated 12.9-inch iPad Pro is reportedly in the works, too, which could be boasting of a 12MP primary camera as well as True Tone display, which the existing 9.7-inch iPad Pro uses.
 An upgraded 7.9-inch iPad may also be set for release this year, unofficially referred to as the iPad Mini Pro by tech news publications.

-Interested to watch a concept trailer for the 2017 iPad Pro versions?
+Interested in watching a concept trailer for the 2017 iPad Pro versions?
 Check out the video below.

 [Featured Image by Stephen Lam/ Getty Images]